 The 14-hole course is in a lovely garden setting, filled with young banana trees and lots of shaded seating.
 From that shaded seating you’re free to ring a bell and get a beer or soda delivered.
 All of the major temples of Angkor are represented, and it’s hard not to be thrilled when you knock a ball up Angkor Wat while listening to the incongruous soundtrack of classic rock that’s always on.

 In our post about what to do in Siem Reap with kids, Rachel wrote about taking her young children to Angkor Wat Putt.
 And certainly, it’s a great activity for kids.
 Let me be the first to say that I do not believe that miniature golf is a game that should be confined to childhood, and the Angkor Wat Putt course has a 51 par that is best competitively tackled by adults.
 Don’t worry, kids love it, too!

-The course would not be described as easy, but it’s not irrationally difficult (which means there is room for improvement).
-I’m hoping to beat the top course score of 39…right now my best is 49 so I’ll be spending lots of rainy season there.
+The course would not be described as easy, but there are potentials for holes-in-one, which win you a free drink!
 The best part is that they’ve got real fake grass for the putting green.
 I’ve seen some other short-lived mini-golf places in Cambodia that made you putt on concrete, and it’s just not the same.

+Angkor Wat Putt has changed locations from its original spot, but the new course a little bit outside of town is even better than the original with more greenery and landscaping, but all of the excellent original features are still there.
 While there is shaded seating, there’s still an awful lot of sunlight so I’d recommend skipping the midday round of mini golf and coming in the morning or afternoon.
-They’ve got bright lights and stay open until 10 p.m. for those who want to golf under the stars.
+They’ve got bright lights and stay open until 8 p.m. for those who want to golf under the stars.

 Games cost $5 for one round, $8 for two and $10 for three rounds.
 They offer discounts for students, children, and locals (including expats).
-They can also arrange for a pickup at your hotel for $2 per person, and holes in one will earn you a free drink.
+They can also arrange for a pickup at your hotel for $2 per person.